APEX-Race-Tech/Main_website/eula_terms copy/RACE_Insight_EULA_Final.md

 Copyright 2025 APEX Race Technologies.
 All rights reserved.

-This EULA is effective December 26, 2025 – Version 2.0
+This EULA is effective December 26, 2025 – Version 2.1 (Updated January 2026 for Session Recording Support)